 TACOMA, Wash. – Amanda Forshay’s 21 points led a quartet of Puget Sound double-digit scorers, enabling the home-standing Loggers to send Linfield to a 79-57 defeat Saturday night inside Memorial Fieldhouse.

 Linfield (2-17, 1-12 NWC) also had four players score at least 10 points.
-Katelyn Henson (Soph., Camas, Wash.) pumped in 12 points while adding seven rebounds, Catie Mets (Fr., Olympia, Wash.) scored 11 points off the bench while Kaely Maltman (Jr., Sandy, Ore.) and Tasha Rowland (Fr., Clackamas, Ore.) each added 10.
+Katelyn Henson (Jr., Camas, Wash.) pumped in 12 points while adding seven rebounds, Catie Mets (Soph., Olympia, Wash.) scored 11 points off the bench while Kaely Maltman (Sr., Sandy, Ore.) and Tasha Rowland each added 10.
 The Wildcats, however, lost for the 12th time in 13 games.

 Forshay connected on 7 of 10 shots from the field and was a perfect 5 of 5 at the line.
 Emily Sheldon chipped in with 15 points, Sarah Stewart had 13 and Kelsey McKinnis added 10 for Puget Sound (13-10, 6-8 NWC), which clinched a winning season with the victory.